Ceelog/phpdoc-en/src/book/oci8.md

     -   [oci\_fetch](/book/oci8.html#oci_fetch) — Fetches the next row
         from a query into internal buffers
     -   [oci\_field\_is\_null](/book/oci8.html#oci_field_is_null) —
-        Checks if a field in the currently fetched row is NULL
+        Checks if a field in the currently fetched row is null
     -   [oci\_field\_name](/book/oci8.html#oci_field_name) — Returns the
         name of a field from the statement
     -   [oci\_field\_precision](/book/oci8.html#oci_field_precision) —